 The Web container creates an instance of each listener class and registers it for event notifications prior to the processing of the first request by the application.
 The Web container registers the listener instances according to the interfaces they implement and the order in which they appear in the deployment descriptor.
-During Web application execution, listeners are invoked in the order of their registration.
+During Web application execution, listeners corresponding to given events are invoked in the order of their registration.